vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## Sidebar Links

-You should use `themeConfig.sidebar` to control sidebar.
+You should use `sidebar` in theme options to control sidebar.

 ### String Format